LexaNagiBator228/ECCV_2026_papers_auto_classified_by_topic/papers_by_topic.md

 ## Recommended for you

 Ten papers picked against an inferred profile: **visual localization and SLAM, structure-from-motion and bundle adjustment, camera and LiDAR-camera calibration, feature correspondence, and privacy of localization systems**.
-The profile was inferred from the datasets and working directories under `~/data` (nuScenes, Waymo, nuPlan, Oxford Radar RobotCar, 42dot, Nexar, plus calibration and bundle-adjustment dirs).
+The profile was inferred from the datasets and working directories under `~/data` (nuScenes, Waymo, nuPlan, Oxford Radar RobotCar, ... ,plus calibration and bundle-adjustment dirs).
 Tell me if it is off and I will re-pick.

 1. **Vulnerability of Privacy-Preserving Visual Localization against Diffusion-based Attacks**
    Maxime Pietrantoni ⋅ Torsten Sattler ⋅ Gabriela Csurka